10% OFF a product selection (until March 18th, 3 p.m. JST)

 Japanese is written using three separate alphabets.
 The kanji characters are Sino-Japanese from China, they are complex, and are stylized semi semantics.
 They have from one to a dozen different pronunciations for the same character depending on the context.
 Hiragana and katakana are two alphabets that can express existing sounds in the Japanese language (Ka, Mi, Kou Shi, etc.).
 Kanji are mainly used for writing common names, Japanese verbs and surnames.
 The primary function hiragana writing is as part of grammar and conjugation as well as simple words and some Japanese names.

 Katakana are used for the transcription of words and names of foreign origin, allowing the Japanese to pronounce any foreign word using their own sounds (adaptation).
 The foreigners' names are translated into katakana, with very few exceptions.
 It is this "official" translation that we offer automatically and free of charge.
-Please note that if your request is for initials, it will not be translatable in Katakana and will be engraved in roman alphabet with the selected font.
+Please note that if your request is for initials, it will not be translatable in Katakana and will be embroidered in roman alphabet with the selected font.

 It is possible to translate a foreign name in kanji, choosing characters whose pronunciation is approaching, it is known as the "ateji" technique.
 However, for the same name, there may be hundreds of combinations, and since it is not customary for foreign residents in Japan to translate their name in kanji (this can lead to misunderstandings), we do not offer translation of names into kanji.